The Dental Crown

-A crown is a tooth-shaped “cap” that is placed over the tooth.
-It completely covers the tooth to restore its shape, size, and strength, while improving its appearance.
+If you’ve been told you need a crown, then that’s a very reasonable question to ask.
+A crown is a cap, tooth-shaped, placed over the tooth itself.
+This restores its shape, size, and strength, while improving its appearance.
 Once cemented into place, the crown completely encases the visible portion of the tooth that lies above and at the gum line.

 A crown serves many different purposes.
-A crown may be used to protect a weak tooth from breaking or to hold together parts of a cracked tooth.
+A crown may be used to protect a weak tooth so that it doesn’t break, for example, or to hold a cracked tooth together.
 When a tooth is severely worn down or is broken, a crown may be placed on the tooth to restore strength of the tooth.
-Crowns are recommended when there is a large filling in a tooth and there is not much natural tooth material remaining or to improve the appearance of misshaped or discolored teeth.
+Crowns are recommended when a tooth has a large filling and very little natural tooth material remains.
+They can also improve the appearance of discolored or misshapen teeth.
 Finally, a crown can be used to hold a dental bridge in place, or to cover a dental implant.

 There are several different crown materials available.
 Permanent crowns can be made from all metal, porcelain-fused-to-metal, all resin, or all ceramic.
-The assistant will review the different types of crowns with you before the crown is started to determine what type of crown is best for you.
+We will review the different types of crowns with you before the crown is started to determine what type of crown is best for you.

 Approximately two weeks after your first appointment, the temporary crown is removed and the permanent is put into place.
-The permanent crown is specifically custom made for your mouth by the dental lab, making the crown very comfortable and appear completely natural.
+The permanent crown is specifically custom made for your mouth by the dental lab.